hanjingo/doc/interview.md

 In my last company, a teammate committed a function that I found to be qutie resource-intensive.
 During a code review, I noticed he had used pass by value, whereas I would have used pass by reference.

 For more info, see: [C++ Best Practice](LANG/C++/best_practice.md)

+#### What is sharding?

+Sharding is a database partitioning technique that splits a large dataset across multiple servers horizontally, with each shard holding a subset of the data.
+This allows the database to scale horizontally beyond the limits of a single machine.
+Each shard is an independent database, and together they form a single logical database.
+The key challenge is choosing a shard key to distribute data evenly while supporting efficient queries.

+For more info, see: [Database Design#Data Sharding And Partitioning](SYSTEM_DESIGN/db.md)

+#### How is sharing different from partitioning?

+Partitioning splits data within a single database server, while sharding distributes data across multiple servers.
+Partitioning is about organization and performance on one machine; sharding is about horizontal scalabilty across many machines.
+You can partition within a shard, and you can share a partitioned table--they're complementary, not mutually exclusive.

+For more info, see: [Database Design#Data Sharding And Partitioning](DB/best_practice.md)

+#### How do you handle a 'hot partition' where one server gets all traffic?

+A hot partition happens when load distribution isn't uniform--usually due to a popular key, poor hashing, or sticky sessions.
+I'd first identify if it's logical or pathological.
+For logical hotspots, I'd use shard splitting or read replicas with write partitioning.
+For pathological, I'd switch to consistent hashing with virtual nodes or use two-level routing.
+Failing that, I'd move to client-side random partitioning or write-ahead logging with batching.

+#### What is the difference between Horizontal scaling and vertical scaling?

+Horizontal scaling adds more machines to your pool of resources(scaling out), while vertical scaling adds more power(CPU, RAM) to an existing machine(scaling up).

+For more info, see: [System Dependability#Horizontal vs Vertical Scaling](SYSTEM_DESIGN/system_metrics.md)

+#### Can you partition a sharded table?

+Yes!
+In fact, this is common in large systems.
+Each shard is a separate database server, and each server can partition its data locally.
+For example, a social media platform might shard by `user_id` across 100 servers, then within each server partition posts by month for efficient querying and archiving.

+For more info, see: [Database Design#Data Sharding And Partitioning](SYSTEM_DESIGN/db.md)

+#### Is harding just partitioning across servers?

+Conceptually yes, but practically no. Partitioning is transparent to the application and maintains ACID properties across partitions.
+Sharding introduces network latency, partial failures, cross-shard query complexity, and distributed transaction challenges.
+The operational reality is very different.

+For more info, see: [Database Design#Data Sharding And Partitioning](SYSTEM_DESIGN/db.md)

+#### When should you choose partitioning over sharding?

+Choose partitioning when your data fits on a single server, but you need better query performance or easier data management.
+Choose sharding when you've exhausted vertical scaling and need to scale horizontally.
+Start with partitioning, add sharding only when necessary.

+For more info, see: [Database Design#Data Sharding And Partitioning](SYSTEM_DESIGN/db.md)

+#### Does sharding eliminate the need for partitioning?

+No, they solve different problems.
+Sharding handles scale-out across servers.
+Partitioning handles data organization within a server.
+A sharded system can still benefit from partitioning within each shard for better query performance and easier data lifecyle management.

+For more info, see: [Database Design#Data Sharding And Partitioning](SYSTEM_DESIGN/db.md)

+### Caching

+#### What is caching? what are the various cache update strategies available in caching?

+Caching is the temporary storage of frequently accessed data in a high-speed storage layer to reduce latency and database load.
+Cache update strategies determine how the cache stays synchronized with the source of truth.
+The main strategies are Cache-Aside, Read-Through, Write-Behind, and Write-Around.
+Each makes different trade-offs between consistency, performance, and complexity.

+For more info, see: [Caching Design#Caching Strategy](SYSTEM_DESIGN/caching.md)

+### Auth

+#### Difference between JWT, OAuth, and SAML?

+JWT is a data format(like a passport), while OAuth and SAML are protocols (the rules for checking that passport).

+For more info, see: [Security#Difference between JWT, OAuth and SAML](SYSTEM_DESIGN/security.md)

+#### How does Single Sign On(SSO) works?

+Single Sign-On(SSO) is an authentication method that allows users to log in once and gain access to multiple independent software systems.
+It works by establishing a trust relationship between an Identity Provider (IdP) and various Service Providers (SPs).

+For more info, see: [Security#SSO(Single Sign-On)](SYSTEM_DESIGN/security.md)

 ### Practice